dvlpr1996/php-enum-helper-trait/Readme.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/dvlpr1996/php-enum-helper-trait?style=flat)](https://packagist.org/packages/dvlpr1996/php-enum-helper-trait)
 [![Total Downloads](https://img.shields.io/packagist/dt/dvlpr1996/php-enum-helper-trait)](https://packagist.org/packages/dvlpr1996/php-enum-helper-trait)

-A PHP trait designed to simplify and enhance the functionality of enums.
-This package provides utility methods and features that make working with enums more intuitive and efficient.
-Ideal for developers looking to streamline their enum handling in PHP applications
+This package provides a trait designed to simplify and enhance the functionality of enums in PHP applications.
+It offers utility methods and features that make working with enums more intuitive and efficient, ideal for developers looking to streamline their enum handling in PHP applications.

 ## Requirements